 Pick the best category for your podcast

-Optimizing your podcast is a great way to make it appears in Apple Podcasts, and the best way of doing that is to choose the right podcast categories for your show.
+Optimizing your podcast is a great way to make it appear in Apple Podcasts, and the best way to do that is to choose the correct podcast categories for your show.

 You can pick up to three categories, but Apple Podcasts only cares about the first one, so make sure is the category you want your episode listed.

-We’re about to get to the next step where to learn how to get listed on other major podcast directories.
+We’re about to get to the next step: learn how to get listed on other major podcast directories.

 Step 7: Getting listed in Podcast Directories

-Getting listed in podcast directories like Apple Podcasts, Google Podcasts, and Spotify is crucial for success.
+Getting listed in podcast directories like Apple, Google, and Spotify is crucial for success.